-- the best interests of members and beneficiaries; - the term and nature of the projected liability cash flows; - a wide range of asset classes; - the risks and rewards of a number of possible asset allocation options; the suitability of each asset class within each strategy, both across asset classes and within asset classes and whether the return expected for taking any given investment risk is considered sufficient given the risk being taken.
-The Trustee considers a wide range of risks, including climate risk (the risk of a fall in the value of investments caused either by direct impacts of changes to the global climate or policy changes to mitigate the effects of climate change), and seek to appoint investment managers who will manage climate risk and other risks appropriately, and from time-to-time review how risks are being managed in practice.
-Following a review of the strategy in 2021, the Trustee decided to address the potential impact of climate change on the Defined Benefit assets to align with their climate beliefs.
-As a result the equity component was changed to equity funds which seek to reduce their exposure to carbon emissions over time; - the need for appropriate diversification between different asset classes to ensure that both the Open Fund's overall level of investment risk and the balance of individual asset risks are appropriate; - any other considerations which the Trustee considers financially material over the time horizon that the Trustee considers is needed for the funding of future benefits by the investments of the Open Fund;
+• the best interests of members and beneficiaries:

-- the positions of the Participating Employers, including an assessment of the strength of the covenant of the Participating Employers; and - the Trustee's investment beliefs about how investment markets work and which factors are most likely to impact investment outcomes.
+- the term and nature of the projected liability cash flows; - a wide range of asset classes; - the risks and rewards of a number of possible asset allocation options; - the suitability of each asset class within each strategy, both across asset classes and within asset classes and whether the return expected for taking any given investment risk is considered sufficient given the risk being taken.
+The Trustee considers a wide range of risks, including climate risk (the risk of a fall in the value of investments caused either by direct impacts of changes to the global climate or policy changes to mitigate the effects of climate change), and seeks to appoint investment managers who will manage climate risk and other risks appropriately, and from time-to-time reviews how risks are being managed in practice; - the need for appropriate diversification between different asset classes to ensure that both the Open Fund's overall level of investment risk and the balance of individual asset risks are appropriate; - any other considerations which the Trustee considers financially material over the time horizon that the Trustee considers is needed for the funding of future benefits by the investments of the Open Fund; - the positions of the Participating Employers, including an assessment of the strength of the covenant of the Participating Employers; and - the Trustee's investment beliefs about how investment markets work and which factors are most likely to impact investment outcomes.

-Some of the Trustee's key investment beliefs are set out below.
+The Trustee's key investment beliefs are set out below.

-- asset allocation is the primary driver of long-term returns; - risk-taking is necessary to achieve return, but not all risks are rewarded; - equity and credit are the primary rewarded risks; - risks that are typically not rewarded, such as interest rate, inflation and currency, should generally be avoided, hedged, or diversified; - investment markets are not always efficient and there may be opportunities for good active managers to add value; - environmental, social and governance (ESG) factors are likely to be one area of market inefficiency and so managers may be able to improve risk-adjusted returns by taking account of ESG factors; - Climate change risk is likely to have a material impact on financial markets and therefore is a risk that should be explicitly managed where appropriate; - investment managers who can consistently spot and profitably exploit market opportunities are difficult to find and therefore passive management, where available, is usually better value; and - costs have a significant impact on long-term performance and therefore obtaining value for money from the investments is important.
+- asset allocation is the primary driver of long-term returns; - risk-taking is necessary to achieve return, but not all risks are rewarded; - equity and credit are the primary rewarded risks; - risks that are typically not rewarded, such as interest rate, inflation and currency, should generally be avoided, hedged, or diversified; - investment markets are not always efficient and there may be opportunities for good active managers to add value; - environmental, social and governance (ESG) factors are likely to be one area of market inefficiency and so managers may be able to improve risk-adjusted returns by taking account of ESG factors; - climate change risk is likely to have a material impact on financial markets and therefore is a risk that should be explicitly managed where appropriate; - investment managers who can consistently spot and profitably exploit market opportunities are difficult to find and therefore passive management, where available, is usually better value; and - costs have a significant impact on long-term performance and therefore obtaining value for money from the investments is important.

-The Trustee has a process for identifying, assessing and managing climate related risks and opportunities, and this is documented in the Trustee's "Statement on Governance of Climate Related Risks and Opportunities" Fund which underpins the investment strategy.
+The Trustee has a process for identifying, assessing and managing climate related risks and opportunities, and this is documented in the Trustee's "Statement on Governance of Climate Related Risks and Opportunities" which underpins the investment strategy.
 This statement also documents additional investment beliefs of the Trustee regarding climate change and its impact on the investments of the Fund.